larryli04/LatAnalysis/README.md

 # LatAnalysis

+## NOTE

+- Remember to run `make` in `whitakers-words-master` directory
+  - this make take a while to generate the necessary files

 ## Use
 From working directory

 `./run.sh "LATIN_INPUT"`

 ## Dependencies Needed
+- make
 - gnat
+  - GPRBuild
 - python3
 - run from Linux system or WSL